sokanacollectiveCRM/documentation/docs/discover-program-template-project/frontend/project-structure.md

 - Configuration files: Maintain consistent code style and behavior

 ## Adding New Features
-# THIS SECTION IS NOT EDITED (NEED TO FILL)

 When adding new features to the frontend:

-1. Create a new directory in `pages/` for page-specific components
+1. Create a new directory in `features/` for your feature
 2. Add shared components to `common/components/`
-3. Create custom hooks in `common/hooks/` if needed
+3. Create custom hooks in `common/hooks/` if needed (put it under the appropriate directory, ie `user/`, `doulas/`, etc)
 4. Add new contexts in `common/contexts/` for state management
-5. Update routing in `App.jsx`
+5. Create your route in your directory under `features/` and include it in `src/Routes.tsx`

 ## Component Organization
 # THIS SECTION IS NOT EDITED (NEED TO FILL)